 The length of study for full-time students is approximately eighteen (18) months for any of the Master's degree options.
 The time limit to complete a Master's degree is 3 years (full time) and 5 years part time.
 The MEng (Thesis) program is only available on a full-time basis.

 MEng (Aerospace) is a course program requiring a minimum of 45 credits, including an "Industrial Stage" (engineering work in an aerospace industry) of four months.
 Enrolment is limited to the number of industrial stages available, so admissions are typically quite competitive.
 While intended to be a full-time program, the MEng (Aerospace) may be completed on a part-time basis.
-The regulations governing the program are detailed in the program document [updated 2015/06/01].

 In the case of all Master's programs, applicants must have successfully completed an undergraduate degree, or the equivalent, with a minimum CGPA equivalent to 3.3 on a scale of 4.0.
 Satisfaction of these minimum requirements does not guarantee admission.